bakmenson/create-django-project/README.md

-# Creating a django project using pyenv.
+# Creating a django project using pyenv and deleting.